Johaney-s/StIFT/README.md

 ## Running the application
 Build with `mvn package`<br />
-Run with `java -jar stift-1.0-SNAPSHOT.jar` or open the .jar file directly
+In target folder run with `java -jar stift-1.0-SNAPSHOT.jar` or open the .jar file directly